Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Related Work

 ~\\ \textbf{Hallucination in LVLMs.} The hallucination problem was first discovered in the field of LLMs.
-It refers to the misalignment between the generated content from LLMs and real-world facts (namely the factuality hallucination) or user instruction (namely the faithfulness hallucination).
+It refers to the misalignment between the generated content from LLMs and real-world facts (namely the factuality hallucination) or user instructions (namely the faithfulness hallucination).
 Built upon LLMs, LVLMs also suffer from the hallucination that manifests as a misalignment between generated text and the visual input.
-Various approaches have been proposed to tackle this issue, including the works from the perspective of constructing additional robust training instruction~\cite{yue2024less,liu2023mitigating,yu2024hallucidoctor,jiang2024hallucination}, reinforcement learning with human/AI feedback~\cite{gunjal2024detecting,yu2024rlhf,sun2023aligning,yu2024rlaif,li2023silkie,kim2025exploiting}, or model structure enhancement~\cite{zhai2023halle}, etc. Despite achieving impressive results, these methods always require extensive data collection or additional fine-tuning of LVLMs, making them both computationally and labor-intensive.
-Another line of method~\cite{wu2024logical,huang2024opera,yin2023woodpecker,zhou2023analyzing,woo2024ritual,liu2024paying} focuses on the training-free method by improving the inference process of LVLMs to suppress hallucination.
-For example, some methods~\cite{leng2024mitigating,favero2024multi,woo2024don,huo2024self,wang2024mitigating,chen2024halc} mitigate the hallucination via reducing the over-reliance of LVLMs on the language prior by performing conservative decoding on the original inputs and the inputs with disturbed contents.
-Similarly, other methods like VCD~\cite{leng2024mitigating} propose to distort the visual content by noise-adding~\cite{leng2024mitigating} or token-wise pruning~\cite{favero2024multi,woo2024don}, while ICD~\cite{wang2024mitigating} distorts the instruction by introducing the negative role prefix for LVLMs.
-However, the distortion of textual/visual content intervenes in cross-modal attention, neglecting hallucinations caused by spurious inter-modality correlations, which is the focus of this work.
+Various approaches have been proposed to tackle this issue, including the works from the perspective of constructing additional robust training instruction~\cite{yue2024less,liu2023mitigating,yu2024hallucidoctor,jiang2024hallucination}, reinforcement learning with human/AI feedback~\cite{gunjal2024detecting,yu2024rlhf,sun2023aligning,yu2024rlaif,li2023silkie,kim2025exploiting,yang2025mitigating}, or model structure enhancement~\cite{zhai2023halle}, etc. Despite achieving impressive results, these methods always require extensive data collection or additional fine-tuning of LVLMs, making them both computationally and labor-intensive.
+Another line of method~\cite{wu2024logical,huang2024opera,yin2023woodpecker,zhou2023analyzing,woo2024ritual,liu2024paying,chen2025ict,an2025mitigating} focuses on the training-free method by improving the inference process of LVLMs to suppress hallucination.
+For example, some methods~\cite{leng2024mitigating,favero2024multi,woo2024don,huo2024self,wang2024mitigating,chen2024halc,suo2025octopus} mitigate the hallucination via reducing the over-reliance of LVLMs on the language prior by performing conservative decoding on the original inputs and the inputs with disturbed contents.
+To the end, other methods like VCD~\cite{leng2024mitigating} propose to distort the visual content by noise-adding~\cite{leng2024mitigating} or token-wise pruning~\cite{favero2024multi,woo2024don}, while ICD~\cite{wang2024mitigating} implicitly distorts the instruction by introducing the negative role prefix for LVLMs.
+However, the distortion of textual/visual content intervenes in cross-modal attention, neglecting hallucinations caused by spurious inter-modality correlations.
+Additionally, the position bias is also under-explored in the training-free manner.